 7. Drop time-sucking clients.

-After realizing I could earn more on writing than on content management, I broke up with a client that had commanded a ton of my time for a low hourly rate.
+After realizing I could earn more on writing than on content management, I fired a client that had commanded a ton of my time for a low hourly rate.

 When I filled that time with other clients, my hourly rate jumped about 40%.
 That meant I could earn more money and work fewer hours.
 I was hesitant to lose that client, who promised as much work as I wanted, but I knew I could make better use of my time.